darrenjkt/SEE-MTDA/docs/DATASET_PREPARATION.md

 # Dataset Preparation
-In SEE-MTDA, we use a subset of the nuScenes and Waymo data.
-For nuScenes, we sorted the scenes by number of cars in the scene and selected the top 100 scenes, leading to 4025 frames.
-For Waymo, we selected the 100th frame from each sequence, leading to 1000 frames.
-SEE-MTDA should work equally as well, if not better, when more data is included.

 ### Baraja Spectrum-Scan™ Dataset
 Please download the [Baraja Spectrum-Scan™ Dataset](https://drive.google.com/file/d/16_azaVGiMVycGH799FX2RyRIWHrslU0R/view?usp=sharing) and organise the downloaded files as follows: